 This means that someone is with you when you eat or drink.
 They don't have to be constantly watching you - they just have to be around.
 For example, this could be because you're at risk of choking.

-If you've had problems with eating and drinking in the past, say what happened and why - for example that you had an epileptic fit whilst eating.
+If you've had problems with eating and drinking in the past, say what happened and why - for example if you had an epileptic fit while eating.

 Someone prompts, reminds or encourages you

 Think about whether you ever skip meals.
 This could be for many reasons such as:

 trying to eat causes you pain or leaves you exhausted

 the thought makes you anxious

 If you don’t eat regular meals, try to explain why and how often this happens.
 Try to be specific about whether you’re prompted, reminded or encouraged, and who does this.

 Here are some examples: